Andrew Henderson

 When you first become successful, it’s easy to get a bit ahead of yourself.

-They want the exciting foreign properties and investments.
+They want exciting foreign properties and investments.
 They want the apartment building in Cambodia that yields a 21% return and the CD bank account in Georgia that earns 10% annual interest.

 While those things are certainly great, there are a few steps that you need to take before that if you really want to live the Nomad Capitalist lifestyle.